Dental Implants – Shelby Township

 Dental implants are the next best thing to your natural tooth.
 Dental implants accompanied with porcelain crowns are practically indistinguishable from your natural teeth and function as your natural teeth would.
 Implants are titanium cylinders that are surgically inserted into the bone of the jaw to replace missing teeth.
 By replacing the roots of a missing tooth, we help to fend off the bone loss which occurs when a tooth is lost.

 Whenever you lose a tooth, the biting forces change on the teeth next to the space, causing them to shift.
 Opposing teeth may even begin to extrude out of the socket, which means they too could eventually be lost.
 Also, as your bite changes, it gets more difficult to chew your food, and you may suffer damage to your jaw joint.
-It’s also much harder to clean teeth that have shifted; harmful plaque and tartar collect in the new hard to-reach places created by the shifting, causing tooth decay and periodontal disease.
-As you can see, it’s critical that we replace a lost tooth.
-An excellent option for replacing a missing tooth is an artificial tooth secured by a dental implant.
-Implants are titanium cylinders that are surgically placed in your jaw to serve as artificial tooth roots.
-Attaching a replacement tooth to a dental implant allows us to avoid placing a bridge.
-Bridges require that we prepare the adjacent natural teeth, and that weakens them substantially.
+It’s also much harder to clean teeth that have shifted; harmful plaque and tartar collect in the new hard-to-reach places created by the shifting, causing tooth decay and periodontal disease.
+In addition, implants will not alter how you chew, speak or change your oral hygiene routine.

 If you’re interested in replacing a missing tooth with a dental implant, we will perform a thorough evaluation to determine whether your health and lifestyle make you a good candidate for this relatively new approach to restorative dentistry.